joejk2/web-static/content/_home/index.md

 # Matched

 <header><p class="post-desc fw-light mb-4">
-Clean electrification is a prerequisite for net-zero goals and yet there remains confusion about what constitutes 'clean'.
+Clean electrification is a prerequisite for net-zero goals but there remains confusion about exactly what constitutes 'clean'.
-Matched is a not-for-profit initiative that develops transparent metrics, scores energy suppliers, and promotes the development of low-carbon energy plans.
+Matched is a not-for-profit initiative that develops open-source methods to evaluate electricity providers and rank the carbon intensity of their offers.
 </p></header>

 Our mission is accelerate the offer of **electricity** plans which are **low-carbon** and **fully transparent** about the origination of power.